quadri-a/wiser/README.md

 ## Main Contributions

 To orchestrate the workflow for autonomous SRA, WiSER is equipped with the following features:
-1) Facilitates user's intent-based resource allocation strategy for multiple time-slotted wireless transmissions.
+1) Facilitates user's intent-based SRA strategy for multiple time-slotted wireless transmissions.
-2) Performs SRA autonomously by using the Adaptive Context Management feature in the Context Manager to characterize the dynamically changing WLAN environment to the xLM.
+2) Performs SRA autonomously by using the Adaptive Context Management feature that enables the xLM to anticipate the best SRA strategy.
-3) Multi-agent realization enables the Scheduler (xLM) to asynchronously perform SRA and simplify complex resource optimization tasks.
+3) Multi-agent realization enables the Scheduler (xLM) to perform SRA in a decentralized manner, which simplifies complex optimization.
-4) Guarantees reliable parsing of the xLM's intent for SRA using the Parser.
+4) Parser module guarantees reliable parsing of the xLM's intent for SRA.
-5) Allows loading, storing, auditing network data, user's SRA intents, and xLM's response using the File Manager.
+5) File Manager loads, stores, audits network data, user's SRA intents, and xLM's response.
-6) Render typical wireless environment/channel conditions using the Environment Manager.
+6) Environment Manager renders typical wireless environment/channel conditions.

 ## Dependencies
 1. Open your terminal or Anaconda prompt and create your conda environment